frainfreeze/studying/readme.md

 - http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/
 - https://github.com/collections

-Data Structures and Algorithms practice problems and their solutions see [this repo](https://github.com/frainfreeze/DSA-pps).
+For Data Structures and Algorithms practice problems and their solutions see [this repo](https://github.com/frainfreeze/DSA-pps).